BHP, Rio Tinto face political heat in Australia over strategies

-SYDNEY BHP Billiton (BHP.AX) and Rio Tinto (RIO.AX) face mounting political pressure in Australia over taxes and flooding the global iron ore market while the price of the steel-making commodity plummeted.
+SYDNEY May 13 BHP Billiton and Rio Tinto face mounting political pressure in Australia over taxes and flooding the global iron ore market while the price of the steel-making commodity plummeted.

 Independent federal Senator Nick Xenophon has called for an inquiry into the impact on the Australian economy of falling prices caused by oversupply.